covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 collection in the Netherlands, thereby facilitating near-real-time monitoring of how people respond to the CoViD-19 crisis.
 On the one hand, we aim to quickly generate first insights from contemporaneous data and communicate them to decision-makers and the public.
-On the other hand, we will provide in-depth analyses of mechanisms using microeconomic and microeconometric methods.
+On the other hand, we will continue to provide in-depth analyses of mechanisms using microeconomic and microeconometric methods.

-Our first such paper reveals that the ability to work from home and essential worker status are key predictors of working hours reductions early in the crisis, but much less so in May and June.
+Our first such paper reveals that the ability to work from home and essential worker status are key predictors of working hours reductions early in the crisis, but much less so when economic restrictions are lifted during the summer.
+We also show that household income in the Netherlands is much less affected than in other countries like the US or UK.
+Other papers examine job search and mental health during a pandemic recession.
 Current and future work will be featured under :ref:`publications`.

 For further details also `explore our data <https://covid-19-impact-lab.iza.org/en/app>`_.
 The data explorer contains survey results from March 2020 and will soon be updated to include more recent data.